cassamajor/platforms-on-k8s/chapter-3/dagger/README.md

 kubectl logs -f dagger
 ```

 The build will happen remotely inside the Cluster.
-If you were running this against a remote Kubernetes Cluster (not KinD), there will not be need for you to have a local Container Runtime to build your services and their containers.
+If you were running this against a remote Kubernetes Cluster (not KinD), there is not a need for you to have a local Container Runtime to build your services and their containers.